juadde/vagrant-libvirt/docs/configuration.markdown

 * `kvm_hidden` - [Hide the hypervisor from the
   guest](https://libvirt.org/formatdomain.html#hypervisor-features).
 Useful for
   [GPU passthrough](#pci-device-passthrough) on stubborn drivers.
 Default is false.
+* `video_heads` - Sets the number of monitors of the guest.
+Defaults to "1".
 * `video_type` - Sets the graphics card type exposed to the guest.
 Defaults to "cirrus".
 [Possible values](http://libvirt.org/formatdomain.html#video-devices) are "vga",